Differences Between a Tutor and an Executive Functioning Coach

 An executive functioning coach encourages self-reflection and metacognition about the past (another EF skill).

 An executive functioning coach builds skills in areas outside of academic core subjects

-An executive functioning coach identified a system that works for each student and uses that system continuously to practice repetition not only of content but of EF systems
+An executive functioning coach identifies an organizational and time management system that works for each student and uses that system continuously to practice repetition not only of content but of EF systems

 If you think your student could benefit from executive functioning support, please reach out to us.
 Whether your student is in high school or college, executive functioning development is a crucial factor in academic success.
 This is the perfect time to build your student's EF skills!